king-knight-harsh/resume/index.md

 #### Software Engineer | Sep 2023 - Present | St. John's, NL

-- Architected scalable and reliable solutions using various technologies, including Vite, Express, TypeScript, React and Firebase.
+- Architected scalable and reliable solutions using various technologies, including Vite, Express, TypeScript, React, and Firebase.
 - Leveraged Python and Hugging Face technologies to develop machine learning models, optimizing platform efficiency.
 - Spearheaded the development of a virtual doctor appointment booking platform, significantly enhancing medical professional accessibility.
 - Managed documentation to track project progress and specifications meticulously using Markdowns.
+- Conducted code reviews and provided constructive feedback to enhance code quality and maintainability.
+- Managed a team of 5 students during the project, providing guidance, reviewing their code, and creating appropriate issues using JIRA to track tasks.
+- Conducted regular update meetings with the team to discuss progress, address any challenges, and ensure alignment with project goals.

 ### **[Data and Image Analysis Group](https://diaglab.cs.mun.ca/)**

 #### Software Engineering Research Assistant | May 2023 - Present | St. John's, NL

-- Streamlined deployment processes by containerizing the [WIMARS](https://wimars.from-ca.net/) project using Docker and Terraform, resulting in a remarkable 70% improvement in deployment time.
+- Streamlined deployment processes by containerizing the WIMARS project using Docker and Terraform, resulting in a remarkable 70% improvement in deployment time.
 - Authored technical documentation outlining new deployment workflows, facilitating swift adaptation for developers and saving 1-2 hours of deployment time per instance.
-- Innovated an academy feature for the [WIMARS](https://wimars.from-ca.net/) website, enabling the efficient organization of training resources such as videos and documents for machine learning annotators and data labellers.
+- Innovated an academy feature for the WIMARS website, enabling the efficient organization of training resources such as videos and documents for machine learning annotators and data labellers.
 - Built a database query tool using Django, MaterialUI, React, Redux, and PostgreSQL to enable faster and easier user filtration.
+- Assisted new hires in setting up the development environment on their local systems, familiarized them with the codebase, and provided support with any issues.
+- Contributed to new feature suggestions and performed code reviews to ensure adherence to best standards and practices.

 ### **[MetaCrust Service Ltd.](https://www.metacrust.ca/)**